Changes to the Home Education Law from 2012

 The Home Education Advisory Council (HEAC) meets monthly to discuss homeschooling issues.
 Advising the NH Board of Education, the HEAC has members who are homeschoolers as well as representatives from the Department of Education, public school administrators, school board members, and a representative of private schools.
 If you want to be informed of homeschooling issues and lend support to our representatives, attend a meeting.
 The HEAC meets on the second Tuesday of the month, 3:30-5:00, room 15, Department of Education.
+If you have questions about the HEAC, please contact the Chair, Amy Gall, (603) 838-5081, email@example.com.
 Check http://www.education.nh.gov/instruction/school_improve/home_ed/heac.htm at the Department of Education website.
-You will not be allowed to participate in Council discussion unless given special permission.
+Visitors are not allowed to participate in Council discussion unless given special permission.

 Report from the Home Education Advisory Council

 After seven years of service on the Home Education Advisory Council, Abbey Lawrence has retired from the Council.
 Thank you, Abbey, for representing us all so well!
 At the September 10 meeting, Amy Gall was elected to serve as chairman, and Michael Compitello was elected to serve as vice-chairman.